 Besides VPN provides access to the websites that might be supported in your location, this is helpful especially when you want to stream any video services while traveling in countries or locations which don’t support these websites.

-Instead of downloading any standalone app to route your traffic via a secure channel, you can use a built-in VPN browser to continue with activities.
-To know more about these browsers, give this post a read!
+Instead of downloading any standalone app to route your traffic via a secure channel, you can use a built-in VPN browser extension to continue with activities.

 1. Opera